Milling machine drilling into metal with cutting fluid flowing to control heat and clear shavings

 Preparation is Key:

-• Secure Your Workpiece: ALWAYS clamp your material firmly.
+• Secure Your Workpiece: Always clamp your material firmly.
 This prevents it from spinning or moving, which is dangerous and can damage the bit and your workpiece.
-Use clamps or a vise whenever drilling metal.

-• Mark Your Spot: Use a center punch (or a strong nail if you don’t have a punch) to create a small indentation where you want to drill.
-This gives the drill bit a place to start and prevents it from sliding.
+• Mark Your Spot: Use a center punch (or a strong nail) to create a small indentation where you want to drill.
+This gives the bit a place to start and prevents it from sliding.

-• Choose the Right Speed: This is CRUCIAL for metal.
-Harder materials and tougher bits benefit from slower drill speeds.
-Too fast, and you’ll generate excessive heat, dulling the bit and potentially damaging your workpiece.
-Start slow and test.
-Generally, the harder the metal, the slower the speed.
-A good rule of thumb is to aim for a peripheral speed of around 50-100 surface feet per minute (sfm) for HSS, and even slower for cobalt in very hard materials.
-For reference, drilling 1/4-inch steel might be around 700-1000 RPM, while drilling 1/2-inch steel would be much slower, perhaps 300-500 RPM.
-Your drill’s manual or online charts can help you find optimal speeds based on bit diameter and material.
+• Choose the Right Speed: This is crucial for metal.
+A good rule of thumb: aim for 50–100 surface feet per minute (sfm) for HSS, and slower for cobalt in very hard materials.
+Drilling 1/4-inch steel might run 700–1000 RPM, while 1/2-inch steel needs 300–500 RPM.

 During Drilling:

 • Apply Steady, Firm Pressure: Let the drill bit do the work.
-Apply consistent downward pressure.
-Don’t force it, but don’t be timid either.
-The split point on 135-degree bits helps with starting, so you shouldn’t need excessive force.
+Apply consistent downward pressure — don’t force it, but don’t be timid either.

-• Clear Swarf Regularly: As you drill, metal shavings (called swarf) will build up.
-Periodically pull the drill bit out of the hole while it’s still spinning slowly to clear the swarf.
-This prevents the shavings from packing in the flutes, which can cause the bit to bind or overheat.
+• Clear Swarf Regularly: As you drill, metal shavings (swarf) build up in the flutes.
+Periodically pull the bit out while it’s still spinning slowly to clear it — packed swarf causes binding and overheating.

-• Cool the Bit: If you’re drilling a deep hole, you might need to pause a bit to let the bit and the workpiece cool down.
-Immerse the bit in water or let it air cool if it becomes too hot to touch.
+• Cool the Bit: On a deep hole, pause to let the bit and workpiece cool.
+Immerse the bit in water or let it air-cool if it’s too hot to touch.

 After Drilling:

-• Clean Your Bits: After you’re done, clean off any remaining metal shavings and lubricant from your cobalt bits.
-A stiff brush works well.
+• Clean Your Bits: Clean off remaining metal shavings and lubricant with a stiff brush.

-• Store Them Properly: Store your bits in a drill bit organizer to protect the sharp edges and prevent them from getting lost or damaged.
+• Store Them Properly: Store your bits in a drill bit organizer to protect the sharp edges and prevent damage.
+See our guide on sharpening a drill bit by hand once the edge starts to dull.

 Cobalt Drill Bits vs. Other Types: A Quick Comparison

-To truly appreciate the value of cobalt bits, let’s see how they stack up against other common drill bit types:
+To truly appreciate the value of cobalt bits, let’s see how they stack up against other common drill bit types.
+For a deeper side-by-side, see our dedicated cobalt vs. titanium drill bits comparison.

 Drill Bit TypeMaterialHardnessHeat ResistanceBest ForProsCons